B-UMMI/chewBBACA/README.md

 The code contained in this repository concerning release v2.0.5. has been published in Microbial Genomics under the title:
 **chewBBACA: A complete suite for gene-by-gene schema creation and strain identification**  - [Link to paper](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000166)

-When using chewBBACA please use the folloing citation:
+When using chewBBACA please use the following citation:

 Silva M, Machado M, Silva D, Rossi M, Moran-Gilad J, Santos S, Ramirez M, Carriço J. 15/03/2018.
 M Gen 4(3): [doi:10.1099/mgen.0.000166](doi:10.1099/mgen.0.000166)